 If you’re printing on plastic for medium or large runs, it’s likely you’ll use flexo printing.
 Basically, flexo printing uses quick-drying ink on flexible plates wrapped around rotating cylinders.
 The substrate – the material you're printing on – is often supplied in large rolls, meaning the press can run with minimal interruptions.

 There are limitations to what you can print.
 Type smaller than 4 points is pretty much a no-go; reversed type also doesn’t work very well.
 And four-colour photos aren’t going to look anywhere near as sharp as when using digital or offset printing.

 The best thing to do?
 Visit your printer before and during the printing process.
 You’ll often supply an underpin plate as well as your CMYK PDF – anywhere your plastic is transparent won’t need an underpin; anywhere you want to print on will.

 This is a bit more old-school, and you’ll only use it if you want to try your hand at this craft.
 Essentially, it’s a relief printing method, where blocks of moveable type are locked into a bed, inked and then raised against a continuous roll or sheet of paper.
-The likes of Alan Kitching (check out his book, A Life in Letterpress) and Anthony Burrill have been responsible for the resurgence of letterpress printing in recent times.
+The likes of Alan Kitching (check out his book, A Life in Letterpress), Anthony Burrill and Erik Spiekermann have been responsible for the resurgence of letterpress printing in recent times.